 There are no prerequisites for attendance.

-This is an intensive three-day course and delegates will be expected to undertake around 10 hours pre-course work in order to be fully prepared.
+This is an intensive three-day course and delegates will be expected to undertake up to 5 hours of pre-course work in order to be fully prepared.
 Delegates will be provided with pre-course reading by email prior to attending the course.
 Success on the course will be enhanced by close attention to the pre-reading materials.
 Delegates who have not received pre-course reading material within one week of the start of the course should contact their QA Account Manager or email firstname.lastname@example.org.

 At the end of this course you will be able to: